Soldie/BackNet.Botnet/README.md

 BackNet consists in 3 projects :
 - **Master** : The console application used to interact with the slave by sending commands.
 It can also be used to issue commands to the botnet server.
 - **Slave** : The WPF application to deploy on the computer you wish to monitor and control.
 - **Shared** : DLL that contains global mechanics for the Master and Slave projects.
 For example, the network manager.
-A DLL is not welcome in a lot of scenarios when using the Slave, so a reference embedding tool should be used, like https://github.com/Fody/Costura
+A DLL is not welcome in a lot of scenarios when using the Slave, so a reference embedding tool is used for the slave project : [Costura Fody](https://github.com/Fody/Costura)

 Communication between the Master and Slave was made easy, you can send and read lines, as well as send and receive files in just one line.